drorgl/node-talib/Readme.md

 To install the most recent release from npm, run:

-    npm install talib
+    npm install drorgl/node-talib

 ## Building

-The source code is available at [github](http://github.com/oransel/node-talib).
+The source code is available at [github](http://github.com/drorgl/node-talib).
 You can either clone the repository or download a zip file of the latest release.

 Once you have the source, you can build the module by running